Want to get a credit card as a temporary resident in Australia? Compare your options and learn how to apply here.

 - Reference checks.
 You may be asked to supply names and contact information of Australian residents who can verify your financial stability.
 This could include the person who you rent your home from, your employer or any other individual that you have financial obligations with.

 - Utility bills.
-Your Australian payment history with utility companies (such as phone or electricity companies) may also be looked into closely to check for late payments or defaults.
-If you want to qualify for a credit card in Australia as a temporary resident, you should ensure that your financial history in the country is pristine.
+Your Australian payment history with utility companies (such as phone or electricity companies) may also be reviewed to check for late payments or defaults.
+If you want to qualify for a credit card in Australia as a temporary resident, you should ensure that you have excellent financial history while you are here.

 - Low credit limits.
 As a temporary resident, you may be granted a credit card with a lower credit limit than you would normally expect.
 If you use the card regularly and make your repayments on time, you may be able to apply for a credit limit increase at a later date.